|

 attractive public park, dominated by a central lake with a circular

-located in a fairly affluent area of the city, surrounded by
+in a fairly affluent area of the city, surrounded by residential

-rose beds, shrubs, herbaceous borders and rare trees are of
+herbaceous borders and rare trees are of particular interest.

-football and childrens play.
-Its facilities also include
+and children’s play.
+Its facilities also include toilets,

-toilets, flower beds, a lake, fishing and a well-equipped play
+flower beds, a lake, fishing and a well-equipped play area for

 Mandley